JorisTruong/youtube-setl/README.md

   1. <details>
         <summary>Configuration</summary>

-        Set the configuration file to retrieve the output the ```VideoFactory```.
+        The configuration file for the output of ```VideoFactory``` is already set in the previous achievement so it can be saved.
 You will need to read it and process it to get the latest videos statistics.

         <details>
         <summary>Tips</summary>